Farama-Foundation/PettingZoo/docs/content/basic_usage.md

 `action_spaces`: A dict of the action spaces of every agent, keyed by name.
 This cannot be changed through play or resetting.

 `state()`: Returns a global observation of the current state of the environment.
+The value may use any structure supported by a Gymnasium space, and must be contained in `state_space`.
 Not all environments will support this feature.

-`state_space`: The space of a global observation of the environment.
+`state_space`: The Gymnasium space describing values returned by `state()`.
+This can be a structured space such as `Dict` or `Tuple`; it is not limited to array-valued spaces.
 Not all environments will support this feature.

 ## Notable Idioms